-It's not so easy for other animals that don't have our flatware or thumbs, but that doesn't stop some of them.
-A new study published in Nature has found that the Hawaiian crow (Corvus hawaiiensis) is a crafty tool-user.
-The crows will turn to sticks into skewers to draw out pieces of meat from logs, and they'll even go about seeking out the best stick for the job.
+A 2016 study published in Nature, for example, found the Hawaiian crow (Corvus hawaiiensis) is a crafty tool-user.
+The crows will turn sticks into skewers to draw out pieces of meat from logs, and they'll even go about seeking out the best stick for the job.
 If one stick is too short, it gets tossed aside.
 Too thick?
 The bird moves on.

-Hawaiian and New Caledonian crows evolved in similar environments, but they evolved independently of one another, meaning the crows weren't swapping tips on which stick is the best one for the job.
+Hawaiian and New Caledonian crows evolved in similar environments, but they did so independently of one another, meaning the crows weren't swapping tips on which stick is the best one for the job.
 Researchers think the birds' similar environments — including a lack of competition and predators — gave them ample time to experiment with tool use.